axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-04-28-The-Common-Denominator-of-Progressive-Organizations.markdown

 image:    "en-alignment.svg"
 ---

-<div style="display: none;">Co-management is nice but it is fragile by itself.
+<div style="display: none;">Co-management is a step away from the <span style="font-size: smaller; ">FIAT</span> hierarchy, but it is fragile by itself.
 We must have co-ownership to give it permanence.</div>

 <h3>Common Denominator: Owner-Boss</h3>